AppliedAcousticsChalmers/ReTiSAR/README.md

 ## Execution parameters
 The following parameters are all optional and available in combinations with the named execution modes subsequently:<br/>
-* Run with specific processing block size (_choose value according to the individual rendering configuration and performance of your system_)<br/>
+* Run with a specific processing block size (_choose the value according to the individual rendering configuration and performance of your system_)<br/>
-  * Largest block size (best performance but noticeable input latency):<br/>
+  * The largest block size (the best performance but noticeable input latency):<br/>
   `python -m ReTiSAR -b=4096` __[default]__<br/>
   * Try smaller block sizes __according to the specific rendering configuration and individual system performance__:<br/>
   `python -m ReTiSAR -b=1024`<br/>
   `python -m ReTiSAR -b=256`
-* Run with specific processing word length<br/>
+* Run with a specific processing word length<br/>
   * Single precision _32 bit_ (better performance):<br/>
   `python -m ReTiSAR -SP=TRUE` __[default]__<br/>
   * Double precision _64 bit_ (no configuration with an actual benefit is known):<br/>
   `python -m ReTiSAR -SP=FALSE`
-* Run with specific IR truncation cutoff level (applied to all IRs)<br/>
+* Run with a specific IR truncation cutoff level (applied to all IRs)<br/>
   * Cutoff _-60 dB_ under peak (better performance and perceptually irrelevant in most cases):<br/>
   `python -m ReTiSAR -irt=-60` __[default]__
-  * No cutoff to render entire IR (tough performance requirements in case of rendering particularly reverberant array IRs):<br/>
+  * No cutoff to render the entire IR (this constitutes tough performance requirements in the case of rendering array IRs with long reverberation):<br/>
   `python -m ReTiSAR -irt=0` __[applied in all scientific evaluations]__
-* Run with specific head-tracking device (paths are system dependent!)<br/>
+* Run with a specific head-tracking device (paths are system dependent!)<br/>
   * No tracking (head movement can be [remote controlled](#remote-control)):<br/>
   `python -m ReTiSAR -tt=NONE` __[default]__
   * Automatic rotation:<br/>